ensuro/ensuro/README.md

 Ensuro is a decentralized protocol that manages the capital to support insurance products.

 It allows liquidity providers (LPs) to deposit capital (using stable coins) that will fulfill solvency capital requirements of underwritten policies.
-This capital will be deposited in different pools (*eTokens*) according to provider's cashback period preferences.
+This capital will be deposited in different pools (*eTokens*) that are linked to different risks.
 The capital will be locked for the duration of policies and will report profits to the LPs in the form of continous interest.

 On the policy side, the policies are injected into the protocol by *Risk Modules*.
 Each risk module represent an Ensuro partner and a specific insurance product and is implemented with a smart contract (inherited from `RiskModule`).
 Each risk module has two responsabilities: pricing and policy resolution.
 Also, the RiskModule smart contract stores several parameters of the risk module such as Ensuro and Risk Module fees, capital allocation limits, etc.

+Each policy sold and active it's a *risk* or potential loss, a random variable that goes from 0 (no losses) to the maximum payout defined in the policy.
+The solvency capital to cover these risks comes from two sources:
+- **pure premiums**: the part of the premium that's equal to the estimated mean of the risk random variable (expected losses), paid by the policy holder.
+- **scr**: the rest of the solvency capital (unexpected losses), required to be able to cover the risks with a given *confidence level*, is locked from the *eTokens*.

 ![Architecture Diagram](Architecture.png "Architecture Diagram")

 ## Contracts

 <dl>
 <dt>PolicyPool</dt>
 <dd>This is the main contract that keeps track of active policies and manages the assets.
 It has the methods for LP to deposit/withdraw.
 The PolicyPool is connected to a set of eTokens and RiskModules.</dd>